js449/Data-Analysis-Projects/Sales-Data-Analysis(Power BI)/README.md

 DAX (Data Analysis Expressions): \* Measures: Created calculated measures for Total Sales, Net Sales, Total Orders, and Average Discount.

-Time Intelligence: Developed DAX logic for period-over-period comparisons and YTD tracking.

-Ranking: Used RANKX and TOPN functions for the Top/Bottom 5 product analysis.

 ## 📈 Dashboard Features

 Interactive Slicers: Users can filter the entire report by Date, City, or Category.